Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

-The RCA semantics characterises the set of concepts in resulting RCA lattices as all and only those grounded on the initial context family ($K^0$) based on relations ($R$) \cite{rouanehacene2013b}.
-It thus can be considered as a well-grounded semantics: an attribute is scaled and applied to an object at iteration $t+1$ only if its condition applies at stage $t$.
+The RCA semantics characterises the set of concepts in resulting RCA lattices as all and only those concepts grounded on the initial family of contexts ($K^0$) based on relations ($R$) \cite{rouanehacene2013b}.
+This can thus be considered as a well-grounded semantics: an attribute is scaled and applied to an object at iteration $t+1$ only if its condition applies at stage $t$.
 Hence, everything is ultimately relying on $K^0$.

 \cite{rouanehacene2013b} established that $\underline{\mathrm{RCA}}$ indeed finds \emph{the} $K^n$ satisfying these constraints through correctness (the concepts of $\mathrm{FCA}^*(K^n)$ are grounded in $K^0$ through $R$) and completeness (all so-grounded concepts are in $K^n$).